merenlab/anvio/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Request a New Feature
 about: Suggest something you wish anvi'o could do.
-title: "[FEATURE REQUEST] Replace this text with a concise description of the feature you propose"
+title: "[FEATURE REQUEST] Replace this text with a concise description of the feature you propose (keep the [FEATURE REQUEST] part).
+If you would like to ask for a feature request, don't open a blank issue."
 labels: ''
 assignees: ''